nodexploit/willyfog/README.md

 # play-docker

-A project for development and production environment of Play for Scala with docker and vagrant.
+A project for development and production environment of Play for Scala with Docker and Vagrant.

 ```
                                               debian